 Benign Vocal Cord Lesions

 Benign non-cancerous growths on the vocal cords are most often caused by voice misuse or overuse, which causes trauma to the vocal cords.
 These lesions (or “bumps”) on the vocal cord(s) alter vocal cord vibration and lead to hoarseness.
 The most common vocal cord lesions are nodules, polyps, and cysts.
 Vocal nodules (also known as nodes or singer’s nodes) are similar to “calluses” of the vocal cords.
 They occur on both vocal cords opposite each other at the point of maximal wear and tear, and are usually treated with voice therapy to eliminate the vocal trauma that is causing them.
 Contrary to common myth, vocal nodules are highly treatable and intervention leads to improvement in most cases.
 Vocal cord polyps and cysts are the other common benign lesions.
 These are sometimes related to voice misuse or overuse, but can also occur in people who don’t use their voice improperly.
-These types of problems typically require microsurgical treatment for cure, with voice therapy employed in a combined treatment approach in some cases.
+These types of problems typically require microsurgical treatment by an ENT Doctor NYC for cure, with voice therapy employed in a combined treatment approach in some cases.